 My teaching experiences have continually informed my research, as can be seen in the writing that I have done around teaching cross-culturally, drawing upon my twelve years of experience in working in Jamaica, teaching via distance, and teaching summer institutes.

-My first SSHRC grant looked at women’s learning trajectories, noting that while it is useful to investigate individual learning pathways, it is also essential to consider how social, cultural, political and economic factors and motivations (such as the influences of neoliberalism, gender expectations, connections to the homeplace and community, and differential values – ie. as is seen in the “pursuit of happiness”) all impact upon educational experiences.
-Similarly, my two studies funded through the Canadian Council on Learning (CCL) use a holistic approach to explore the complicated network of factors that shape adult learning around citizenship participation within Canada.
-In particular, I focus on “active citizenship” in the volunteer sector and participation in governance, to consider how this connects to a lifelong learning framework.
+My first SSHRC grant looked at women’s learning trajectories, noting that while it is useful to investigate individual learning pathways, it is also essential to consider how social, cultural, political and economic factors impact upon educational experiences.
+Similarly, my two studies funded through the Canadian Council on Learning (CCL) used a holistic approach to explore the complicated network of factors that shape adult learning around citizenship participation within Canada.

 Two internally funded research grants looked at Sisters in Crime (an organization dedicated to supporting women mystery writers) as a unique learning organization.
 In another internally funded grant I looked at social issues and crime fiction.
 My current internal grant explores gender issues in connection to crime fiction.

 I have completed a second SSHRC grant looking at connections between lifelong learning, citizenship, and the craft of fiction writing.
 My research co-applicant, Susan Holloway and I, are currently working on a SSHRC grant examining fiction writing and creative literacies.